Surya30-stack/CreditCard_transaction_Analysis/README.md

 #### Insights:
 By keeping a limit as above 2000 for high frequency customers we can analyse that their average transaction amount was in range of $46-$85 and their total spending was around $93000.
 By this we can see that high frequency customers usually keep them down in spending which eventually tend to increase the total number of transaction till the card limit.

+8.Based Location_spending:
+#### Insights:
+City-Level Spending Trends¶
+Meridian, Houston, and Brandon have the highest total spending.
+Spending is concentrated in a few key urban areas, indicating higher economic activity.